PHPMailer/PHPMailer/README.md

 - Multipart/alternative emails for mail clients that do not read HTML email
 - Add attachments, including inline
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
+- Support for iCal events in multiparts and attachments
 - SMTP authentication with LOGIN, PLAIN, CRAM-MD5, and XOAUTH2 mechanisms over SMTPS and SMTP+STARTTLS transports
 - Validates email addresses automatically
 - Protects against header injection attacks
 - Error messages in over 50 languages!
 - DKIM and S/MIME signing support
-- Compatible with PHP 5.5 and later, including PHP 8.2
+- Compatible with PHP 5.5 and later, including PHP 8.4
 - Namespaced to prevent name clashes
 - Much more!

 ## Why you might need it
 Many PHP developers need to send email from their code.
 The only PHP function that supports this directly is [`mail()`](https://www.php.net/manual/en/function.mail.php).
-However, it does not provide any assistance for making use of popular features such as encryption, authentication, HTML messages, and attachments.
+However, it does not provide any assistance for making use of popular features such as authentication, HTML messages, and attachments.

 Formatting email correctly is surprisingly difficult.
 There are myriad overlapping (and conflicting) standards, requiring tight adherence to horribly complicated formatting and encoding rules – the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong, if not unsafe!